tpapp/DefaultApplication.jl/README.md

 Many packages implement variations on the same short code snippet.
 This package maintains a version that can be shared or tested.

+This package intends to be very lightweight, and has no dependencies.
+Nevertheless, if you still don't want to use this as a dependency, you can of course also copy the code of `DefaultApplication.open()` to another package, but then you will have to repeat this to keep up with bugfixes and developments.

 ## Usage

 ```julia